-Think about vitamin D when you’re catching up on summer rays.
-It’s sometimes called the “sunshine vitamin” because it’s produced in your skin in response to sunlight.
-Vitamin D is a fat-soluble vitamin in a family of compounds that includes vitamins D-1, D-2, and D-3.
-It can affect as many as 2,000 genes in your body.
+Vitamin D is sometimes called the “sunshine vitamin” because it’s produced in your skin in response to sunlight.
+It’s a fat-soluble vitamin in a family of compounds that includes vitamins D-1, D-2, and D-3.

 Your body produces vitamin D naturally when it’s directly exposed to sunlight.
-Besides getting vitamin D through sunlight, you can also get it through certain foods and supplements to ensure adequate levels of the vitamin in your blood.
+You can also get it through certain foods and supplements to ensure adequate levels of the vitamin in your blood.

 Vitamin D has several important functions.
 Perhaps the most vital are regulating the absorption of calcium and phosphorus, and facilitating normal immune system function.
 Getting a sufficient amount of vitamin D is important for normal growth and development of bones and teeth, as well as improved resistance against certain diseases.